Link: Apply now for the Hilton Honors American Express Card

 Hotel credit cards can be valuable.
 Typically the cards have reasonable annual fees and offer outsized value, ranging from annual free nights to elite status.
-What’s rare is to see a hotel credit card that offers substantial perks despite not having an annual fee, though in this post, I wanted to look at one such card.
+What’s rare is to see a hotel credit card that offers substantial perks despite not having an annual fee.

 I’ve reviewed the Hilton Honors American Express Surpass® Card (review) and the Hilton Honors American Express Aspire Card (review).
-In this post, I wanted to look at the no annual fee Hilton Honors Card from American Express (Rates & Fees).
+In this post, I wanted to look at the no annual fee Hilton Honors American Express Card (Rates & Fees).

 Is this card worth having, or is it worth getting a card with an annual fee instead?
 After all, you have several Hilton cards to choose from.

-The Hilton Honors Card from American Express is Hilton’s entry-level personal credit card.
-Let’s look at a few aspects of this card, including the points earning potential, the welcome bonus, and the perks.
+The Hilton Honors American Express Card is Hilton’s entry-level personal credit card.
+Let’s look at a few aspects of this card, including the points-earning potential, the welcome bonus, and the perks.

 Eligibility For Bonus & Amex Application Restrictions

-The welcome offer on the Hilton Honors Card is not available to those who currently have this card or those who have had this card in the past.
+The welcome offer on the Hilton Honors Card is not available to those who currently have this card or those who have had this card in the past, in line with Amex’s “once in a lifetime rule.”
 You are eligible for the bonus if you have had any other Hilton card, though, including any of the personal cards with an annual fee or the Hilton Honors American Express Business Card (review).

 I find that Amex cards are fairly easy to be approved for, for those with excellent credit.
 Just make sure you know Amex’s general application restrictions: